deepaku23/MedifyAI-Report/project/data.md

 Automated alerts are triggered when anomalies are detected.

+---

-## 9. Alerts and Monitoring
+## 10. Alerts and Monitoring

 Alerts are sent for the following issues:

-- **Download Failure**: If the dataset cannot be retrieved.
+- **Download Failure**: If the dataset cannot be retrieved
-- **Data Corruption**: If missing values exceed a threshold.
+- **Data Corruption**: If missing values exceed a threshold
-- **Processing Errors**: If transformations fail or output files are incomplete.
+- **Processing Errors**: If transformations fail or output files are incomplete

 The full implementation of alerts can be found in the project repository:
 [Alert System Code](https://github.com/deepaku23/MedifyAI/tree/main/backend/data_pipeline)

+---

-## 10. Conclusion
+## 11. Conclusion

 The data pipeline ensures that medical data is cleaned, structured, and validated before being used for AI-based medical analysis.
-The automated workflow improves efficiency and ensures reliable data processing for downstream models.
+The **Airflow DAG automates data processing**, improving efficiency and reducing errors.
+This enables reliable AI-driven insights for medical decision-making.